January 6, 2025

 A demand isn’t just wanting something-it also hinges on whether someone is willing and able to pay for it.

 Demand combines want with purchasing power.
-For instance, a person may need a car for transportation, but they may want a luxury car brand like Mercedes-Benz.
-The customer’s buying power fuels the demand for luxury cars like Mercedes.
+For instance, the person above who needs a car for transportation and wants a Tesla must also have the resources to buy it.
+The customer’s buying power fuels the demand for luxury cars like Tesla.

 Understanding these three concepts allows businesses to tailor their marketing and advertising strategies more effectively.
 This also enables businesses to create products that meet their customers’ desires and ability to pay.